spaceinmind/PeaRS/README.md

 Put your `.ar` files in a directory, and use a `.cat` TSV catalog with a `#filename` column and `snr_xprof` values.
 Only `.ar` with `snr_xprof` > 10 will be considered and plotted.
-The blue peak regions will mark peaks with SNR > 10.
+The blue peak regions will mark peaks with SNR > 10, where the red-dashed lines are the peak center.

 Run the script: